eragee/restcalc-springboot/README.md

 # restcalc-springboot
-A simple REST calculator service that can be containerizerd and/or deployed to Cloud Run.
+A simple REST calculator service that can be containerized and/or deployed to Cloud Run.